stgl/pymccrgb/paper/paper.md

 using point cloud data with point colors or other multispectral information.
-It offers Earth scientists studying surface processes or hazards an efficient method for extracting land surface points from unclassified point clouds, and may be useful for detailed vegetation height measurements in forestry or rangeland ecology.
+It offers Earth scientists studying surface processes or hazards an efficient method for extracting land surface points from unclassified point clouds, and may also be useful for detailed vegetation height measurements in forestry or rangeland ecology.
 The core implementation uses Numpy, scikit-learn, and the PDAL library and it is intended to be easy to extend to other classification methods or point classes [@pdal2018,@pedregosa2011,@vanderwalt2011].
+It also includes a preprocessing script to project point colors from overhead imagery onto a georeferenced point cloud using a PDAL filter.

 This method builds on a popular open source algorithm, multiscale curvature classification (MCC) [@evans2007], by training a support vector machine